cgsdfc/simplecc/README.md

 ```
 simplecc --ast-graph <source> | dot -T<format> -o <output>
 ```
-If you just want to check the syntax of a source file, simplecc provides a option similar to ``-fsyntax-only``:
+If you just want to check the syntax of a source file, simplecc provides an option similar to ``-fsyntax-only``:
 ```
 simplecc --check-only <source>
 ```